 There are a few portable showers out there, and some homemade options, but you’d need to be somewhere quite warm to make these bearable.
 We’ve also found the trickle you get from them is just not worth the bother.

 When you’re living in a small space, and especially in bad weather, it can be hard to keep everything clean and dry.
-Have some easy-on/off footwear like Crocs and leave muddy boots and shoes in the driver or passenger footwell.
+Have some easy-on/off footwear like Crocs or these cheap neoprene Dirt Boot shoes (3-12 sizes).
+Leave muddy boots and shoes in the driver or passenger footwell.

 Creating car camping space – storage, awnings and more